arjunj132/dapp/README.md

 ## Installation

 ### How to run
+Enter the commands into a file.

-Run this:
+Then run this:
 ```bash
 chmod u+x run
 ./run /path/to/commands.txt
 ```
-And enter the commands

 Check the [API](#api) Section for the docs for the commands.